mtekk/Breadcrumb-NavXT/readme.txt

 * English - default -
 * Russian by Alexander Samsonov
+* Chinese (China) by Amos Lee
+* Swedish by Anders Täpp, and Patrik Spathon
 * Catalan by Christian Eduardo
 * German by Daniel Lang
-* French (France) by Emmanuel Beziat, Erwan Lescop, and Serge Rauber
-* Czech by jakubmachala
+* Persian by Farjad Mahmoodi
-* Norwegian (Bokmål) by Jan Rosvoldsve
+* Turkish by Hakan Er
-* Danish by Joachim Jensen
+* Danish by Joachim Jensen of Intox Studio
 * Lithuanian by Johannes Rau
 * Spanish (Spain) by Karin Sequen
 * Portuguese (Portugal) by Luís Rodrigues
 * Estonian by Martin Orn
-* Swedish by Patrik Spathon
 * Dutch by Renée Klein
 * Italian by Tamara Balestri
 * Finnish by Ville Pilvio
-* Chinese (China) by Amos Lee
+* Korean by Young Pae

 Don't see your language on the list?
 Stop by [Breadcrumb NavXT's translation project](http://translate.mtekk.us/projects/breadcrumb-navxt "Go to Breadcrumb NavXT's GlotPress based translation project").